enten/udk/README.md

 * That container configuration **can be empty or specify some options** to change or override the container behavior.
 * If the option `hmr` is enabled (default behavior), *node* and *web* configurations are updated to inject entries and plugins needed for [HMR](https://webpack.js.org/concepts/hot-module-replacement/).
   * All configs: add plugins [`NoEmitOnErrorsPlugin`](https://webpack.js.org/plugins/no-emit-on-errors-plugin/) and [`HotModuleReplacementPlugin`](https://webpack.js.org/plugins/hot-module-replacement-plugin/)
-  * Node configs: prepend entry [`webpack/hot/poll.js`](https://github.com/webpack/webpack/blob/master/hot/poll.js)
+  * *Node* configs: prepend entry [`webpack/hot/poll.js`](https://github.com/webpack/webpack/blob/master/hot/poll.js)
-  * Web configs: prepend entry [`webpack-hot-middleware/client.js`](https://github.com/glenjamin/webpack-hot-middleware/blob/master/client.js)
+  * *Web* configs: prepend entry [`webpack-hot-middleware/client.js`](https://github.com/glenjamin/webpack-hot-middleware/blob/master/client.js)
-* The container instantiates a compiler (based on webpack config file found along the container config file) and calls the [`watch`](https://webpack.js.org/api/node/#watching) method.
+* The container instantiates a compiler (based on webpack config file found along the container config file) and calls [`watch`](https://webpack.js.org/api/node/#watching).to starts watching.
-* When a compilation is done the container requires node bundles (configurations which has `node` as target).
+* When a compilation is done the container requires *node* bundles (configurations which has `node` as target).
-* Node bundles can be restarted at each compilation with the container option `autoRestart`.
+* *Node* bundles can be restarted at each compilation with the container option `autoRestart`.
-* If a node bundle exports an [http server instance](https://nodejs.org/api/http.html#http_class_http_server), the container tries to decorate the request listener.
+* If a *node* bundle exports an [http server instance](https://nodejs.org/api/http.html#http_class_http_server), the container tries to decorate the request listener.
-  * It serves client's assets according to its stats under the webpack config options [`output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) (or "/" by default).
   * It uses [webpack-hot-middleware](https://github.com/glenjamin/webpack-hot-middleware) if option `hmr` is enabled.
+  * It serves assets of *web* bundles according to their stats under the webpack config options [`output.publicPath`](https://webpack.js.org/configuration/output/#output-publicpath) (or `/` by default).
-  * It injects the client stats (in JSON format) in each request under `res.locals.webpackStats`.
+  * It injects stats of *web* bundles (in JSON format) in each request under `res.locals.webpackStats`.
 * The container will be restarted when a metafile has changed (container config, webpack config and each metafiles specify in the container config option `metafiles`).

 ### Usage example

-*If you don't need to override default options and functions of the dev container, you can leave container configuration file empty.*
+*If you don't need to override default options, you can leave container configuration file empty.*

-*Note: the functions below are a simplified version of real ones*
+*Note: the functions below are a simplified version of default ones.*

 ```shell
 $ ./node_modules/.bin/udkc ./udk.container.js